What is AA WCAG 2.2 Accessibility Standard?

 We recommend following these steps when seeking to make your website accessible and in-line with the AA WCAG standard:

-- Design with Accessibility in Mind: In the design stage, ensure page layouts are compliant with WCAG guidelines, considering colour contrast, legibility, readability, and identifiable feedback, all without compromising aesthetics.
+- Design with accessibility in mind: In the design stage, ensure page layouts are compliant with WCAG guidelines, considering colour contrast, legibility, readability, and identifiable feedback, all without compromising aesthetics.
 Don’t treat it as an afterthought after the page has already been designed.

 - Use well-structured HTML with the correct semantic elements and add additional information by using the Accessible Rich Internet Applications (ARIA) specifications to enhance the user experience for visually impaired users and better communicate with assistive technologies, such as screen readers.

-- Comprehensive Testing: Use automated testing tools like WAVE, SiteImprove, and tota11y, as well as assistive technologies like VoiceOver and JAWS, to check various elements, including colour contrast and heading structure.
+- Comprehensive testing: Use automated testing tools like WAVE, SiteImprove, and tota11y, as well as assistive technologies like VoiceOver and JAWS, to check various elements, including colour contrast and heading structure.
 Manual testing alongside this ensures correct ARIA roles and web mark-up.

-- Collaborate for Independent Audits: Engaging with third-party specialists to conduct independent accessibility audits with users having accessibility needs offers in-depth insights on assistive technology interactions.
+- Collaborate for independent audits: Engaging with third-party specialists to conduct independent accessibility audits with users having accessibility needs offers in-depth insights on assistive technology interactions.

 Accessibility case study: WCAG for SOAS